Best Memory Foam Mattress Protectors: Reviews and Buyer’s Guide

 A mattress topper is not a protector.
 Toppers add an additional layer of comfort.
 Typically toppers are made of foam, wool, latex, or down.

-While a topper creates distance between the bed and sleeper and may keep out some foreign materials, it does not offer the same protection and, therefore, cannot substitute for a good protector or encasement.
+While a memory foam mattress topper creates distance between the bed and sleeper and may keep out some foreign materials, it does not offer the same protection and, therefore, cannot substitute for a good protector or encasement.

 The mattress protector type shouldn’t be your only consideration.
 You’ll want to know what dimensions and materials will best fit your needs.
 You’ll also need to consider your priorities; perhaps you need a topper with waterproof or cooling features.